Looking for the simplest way to track your OKRs?

 Repeat the vision as much as needed.
 Make it the first slide of the monthly review.
 Your team is busy getting things done and putting fires out, so it's only normal that they forget.
 Help them remember what matters the most.

 Don't kickstart goal-setting with your entire company.
 Leadership needs to be comfortable with it before expanding the practice.
 Get a feel for the best way to track goals with a dozen of people before asking hundreds to follow.

 A common mistake is to think goal setting is about numbers.
 But goal setting is first and foremost about making sure everyone is looking in the same direction.
 Knowing how far you've come is secondary to that.

 Explain the expected impact in simple words without using numbers.
 Your team will have an easier time deciding what metrics to focus on to measure success.
 And they can still focus on the right priorities even if your analytics are down.

 Use the SMART model to write your goals and don't be afraid of setting clear targets.
 Don't overcomplicate things with sophisticated formulas.
 The more parameters you have, the more noise you're introducing.

 Don't organize your goals and OKRs around people (CEO > Director > Team Lead...).
 Organize them around teams (Company > Function > Team).
 The former has people pleasing their bosses, the latter focuses on the business.

 People should not be afraid of reporting bad news.
 Tracking goals only works if your team can share their concern early.
 Hearing about difficulties is an opportunity to fix things.
 That's how you make your business more agile.

 Distractions will start to come in right after goals are defined.
 They're the meetings, emails, tasks, calls, bugs that your team has to deal with to achieve these exact goals.
-Check progress every week to keep in mind the top priorities.
+Check progress by answering 5 simple questions in your weekly check-in to keep in mind the top priorities.